 The tax you pay on your collective investment scheme differs depending on whether you invest directly in a unit trust or exchange traded fund, or if you invest through another product, such as a retirement fund or tax-free savings account (TFSA).

-You do not pay any tax on the interest, income or capital gains you earn when you invest in a unit trust fund as an underlying investment or one housed in a tax-free savings account.
+You do not pay any tax on the interest, income or capital gains you earn when you invest in a unit trust fund as an underlying investment in a retirement fund or one housed in a tax-free savings account.

 If you invest in a collective investment scheme through your retirement fund – be it a retirement annuity, your employer-sponsored fund or an umbrella retirement fund, you will also not pay tax on the interest, income or capital gains you earn in the fund.
 Read more: What are the tax advantages of contributing to a retirement fund?